 A living trust is a useful tool for estate planning.
 It allows you to have greater control over what happens to your assets after you die.
 Remember, a living trust does not replace a will, but can be used alongside a will as part of your estate plan.
 While you can create a living trust by yourself, getting help from a professional is probably the way to go.

 Estate Planning Tips

 - For help with living trusts or any other financial questions, consider working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One way to make sure you have enough money to leave to your family is through carefully saving for retirement, possibly with a workplace retirement plan like a 401(k).

 Photo credit: ©iStock.com/Piotrekswat, ©iStock.com/fizkes, ©iStock.com/gradyreese